couchbaselabs/docs-ng/content/couchbase-sdk-java-1.3/using-the-apis.markdown

 }
 ```

-The same way we are loading a `DesignDocument`, we can create our own and save it.
-Note that there is no translation between Java and JavaScript going on, the best idea is to write the View in the UI and then copy it to a file or directly in the source code, depending on your needs.
-Make sure special characters are properly escaped, but your IDE should help you with that.
+The same way you load a `DesignDocument`, you can create your own and save it.
+Note that there is no translation between Java and JavaScript going on, the best idea is to write the view in the UI and then copy it to a file or directly in the source code, depending on your needs.
+Make sure special characters are properly escaped ()your IDE should help you with that).

-Here is an example where we create a new design document, one view with a map and reduce function and save it.
-We could then query it as normal.
+Here is an example that creates a new design document, one view with a map and reduce function and saves it.
+You could then query it as normal.

 ```java
 DesignDocument designDoc = new DesignDocument("beers");